Knowledge Architecture

 Why It Matters

-Separating cognitive functions makes edits auditable and compatible with AI copilots.
+Separating cognitive functions makes edits auditable and easier to compare.

-Alignment and constraints keep optimization tied to declared goals instead of momentum or noise.
+Alignment and constraints keep optimization tied to declared goals instead of convenience or noise.

 How It Works

-1. Declare the core intent as an invariant anchor.
+1. Declare the core intent as the anchor for the domain you want to map.

-2. Map layers for language, logic, interpretation, ontology, and alignment.
+2. Use the layers to separate language, logic, interpretation, ontology, and alignment.

-3. Attach constraints and guardrails that prevent misinterpretation.
+3. Attach constraints and guardrails so revisions stay consistent.

 Who It's For

-• Educators, researchers, and strategists translating insight into auditable systems.
+• Researchers, strategists, and builders translating insight into applied systems.

 Signal Layer — Quick Orientation